It happens all the time.

 Whenever you need duplicate content, use a canonical tag right from the start so you won’t have to do it later.

-Make crawling and indexing easycrawling and indexing pages are crucial for SEO.
+The processes of crawling and indexing pages are crucial for SEO.
 Everyone knows that search engines should be able to quickly and easily look at your entire site.

 But it’s not obvious as to how you can influence crawling and indexing.
 So I’ll give you some insider advice that helps you do just that.

 Let’s start with something surprising.

 Did you know you can actually ask Google to index your content?